 If your air conditioning performance seems lower than expected, check the front of the A/C condenser located in front of the radiator for an accumulation of dirt or insects.
-Clean with a gentle water spray from the front of the radiator and through the condenser.
+Clean with a gentle water spray from behind the radiator and through the condenser.
+Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance.